Cock and ball torture

-Cock and ball torture (CBT), occasionally known as penis torture, dick torture, or male genitorture/male genital torture, is a sexual activity involving the application of pain or constriction to the penis or testicles.
-This may involve directly painful activities, such as genital piercing, wax play, genital spanking, squeezing, ball-busting, genital flogging, urethral play, tickle torture, erotic electrostimulation, kneeing or kicking.
-The recipient of such activities may receive direct physical pleasure via masochism, or emotional pleasure through erotic humiliation, or knowledge that the play is pleasing to a sadistic dominant.
+Cock and ball torture (CBT) is a sexual activity involving the application of pain or constriction to the male genitals.
+This may involve directly painful activities, such as genital piercing, wax play, genital spanking, squeezing, ball-busting, genital flogging, urethral play, tickle torture, erotic electrostimulation, kneeing, or kicking.
+The recipient of such activities may receive direct physical pleasure via masochism, emotional pleasure through erotic humiliation, or knowledge that the play is pleasing to a sadistic dominant.
 Many of these practices carry significant health risks.

 Devices and practices

-Similar to many other sexual activities, CBT can be performed using toys and devices to make the penis and testicles more easily accessible for attack, or for foreplay purposes.
+Similar to many other sexual activities, CBT can be performed using toys and devices to make the penis and testicles more easily accessible for attack or foreplay purposes.

 Ball stretcher

 A ball stretcher is a sex toy that is used to elongate the scrotum and provide a feeling of weight pulling the testicles away from the body.
 This can be particularly enjoyable for the wearer as it can make an orgasm more intense, as testicles are prevented from moving up.
-Intended to make one's testicles permanently hang much lower than before (if used regularly for extended periods of time), this sex toy can be potentially harmful to the genitals as the circulation of blood can be easily cut off if over-tightened.
+Intended to make one's testicles hang lower than normal (temporarily or, if used regularly for extended periods of time, permanently), this sex toy can be potentially harmful to the genitals as the circulation of blood can be easily cut off if over-tightened.

-While leather stretchers are most common, other models consist of an assortment of steel rings that fastens with screws, causing additional but only mildly uncomfortable weight to the wearer's testicles.
-The length of the stretcher may vary from 2.5–10 centimeters (about 1–4 inches).
+Most ball stretchers are leather, rubber, or stainless steel.
+Leather ones usually are fastened with snaps, wrapping around the scrotum with the testicles hanging below.
+(See "Testicle Cuffs" below.)
+Rubber ones stretch enough for the testicles to pass through, and can be either a tube or a ring, where multiple rings can be added to create the desired length of "stretch".
+The length of a stretcher can range from 2 to 10 cm.
+Steel stretchers often use weight in addition to, or instead of, a physically restricted tube, to hold the testicles away from the torso.
+Steel weights need to come apart in order to fasten them securely around the scrotum.
+The removable segment might be held in place by friction, magnets, a set screw, or cap screws, and can range in weight from 150 grams to 1200 g or more.
 A more dangerous type of ball stretcher can be home-made simply by wrapping rope or string around one's scrotum until it is eventually stretched to the desired length.

 Ball crusher

-A ball crusher is a device made from either metal or often clear acrylic that squeezes the testicles slowly by turning a nut or screw.
+A ball crusher is a device made from either metal or often clear acrylic that squeezes the testicles slowly by turning sets of nuts or screws.
 How tight it is clamped depends on the pain tolerance of the person it is used on.
-A ball crusher is often combined with bondage, either with a partner or by oneself.
+A ball crusher is often combined with bondage, either with a partner or by oneself, or with other types of torture or impact play.